jbaumbach/FanFavoriteDesigns/README.md

 The stickers are made with a vinyl cutting machine (I used Roland Stika SV-8s), and passing it a special plotter file describing what the sticker looks like.
 The trick is creating the plotter file cheaply.
 By hand, it would take a really long time to create a sticker for every player in the NHL, NBA, NFL, and MLB leagues.
 Also, each custom sticker would have to be created by hand.
 Unless you're a huge company making large quantities, this is expensive and prohibitively time consuming.
 This company had a grand total of 1 staffer (me)!

 The solution, of course, is a software application!
-That's why you're here, right?
-Our program automates all these things:
+The program automates all these things:

 * Scrape the data for all the players in the pro and college leagues from the web
 * Export all the listings (with a picture) to an ebay-compatible data file for upload